 - a child's vulnerability

 - the impact on the child

 - safety

-probability.
+- probability.

-This can be done using the Template for analysing the information gathered (Attachment 4).
+This can be done using the Template for analysing the information gathered provided in Attachment 4 of this practice guide).

 3. Form a professional judgement

 Your professional judgement is your answer to the central question of risk assessment: Based on what has happened in the past and what is happening now, what is the likelihood this child will suffer significant harm in the future, if nothing changes?